+□No [If no, skip to E.2] information in a-h above for each Agency-Specific Waiver request]

+The AHA has revised the regulations waived in its MTW Activity 2022-14 Project-Based Voucher Right Sizing since the provisions waived under the original activity have been organizationally restructured in recent revisions by HUD to the regulations governing the PBV program and in the letter of approval received by HUD on February 19, 2025, HUD stated that "the AHA must go through the standard waiver approval process with the MTW office regarding any relief from the new regulatory requirements currently in effect."
+The description of this activity now reads: "The Alameda Housing Authority (AHA) is seeking to waive 24 CFR 983.260 to implement the Project-Based Right Sizing activity through an Agency-Specific waiver.
+This activity will allow families who are under-housed to remain in smaller Project-Based Voucher (PBV) units if the unit is not overcrowded and the under-housed family wishes to remain in the unit.
+Families assisted through PBV units would be offered the ability to move to a larger PBV unit, if available, or to receive a Housing Choice Voucher, but the family may elect to expand their housing choice by remaining in the unit that is smaller than the occupancy standard specifies."

-☐ No [If no, skip to E.2] ☐ Yes [If yes, please provide a title and upload required information in a-h above for each Agency-Specific Waiver request] The AHA is resubmitting revised versions of its MTW Activity 2022-14 Project-Based Voucher Right Sizing and MTW Activity 2023-02 Project-Based Voucher Contract Rent Increases since the provisions waived under the original activities have been organizationally restructured in recent revisions by HUD to the regulations governing the PBV program and in the letter of approval received by HUD on February 19, 2025, HUD stated that "the AHA must go through the standard waiver approval process with the MTW office regarding any relief from the new regulatory requirements currently in effect."
+The AHA has revised the regulations waived in its MTW Activity 2023-02 Project-Based Voucher Contract Rent Increases since the provisions waived under the original activity have been organizationally restructured in recent revisions by HUD to the regulations governing the PBV program and in the letter of approval received by HUD on February 19, 2025, HUD stated that "the AHA must go through the standard waiver approval process with the MTW office regarding any relief from the new regulatory requirements currently in effect."
+The description of this activity now reads: " The Alameda Housing Authority (AHA) is seeking to waive 24 CFR 983.302 (b) to implement the PBV Contract Rent Increases activity through an Agency-Specific Waiver.
+This activity will allow all rent increases for PBV units to be increased once a year at the beginning of AHA's fiscal year rather than the contract's anniversary date.
+This waiver will also allow staff to bundle rent increases once a year to efficiently determine rent reasonableness and ensure notice requirements were met in a timely manner rather than stagger rent increase determinations throughout the year."

 E.2.
-Agency-Specific Waiver(s) for which HUD Approval has been Received: For each previously approved Agency-Specific Waiver(s), a set of questions will populate.
-Does the MTW agency have any approved Agency-Specific Waivers?
-F. PUBLIC HOUSING OPERATING SUBSIDY GRANT REPORTING Not applicable as the Housing Authority of the City of Alameda does not have Public Housing.
-G. MTW STATUTORY REQUIREMENTS G.1.
+Agency-Specific Waiver(s) for which HUD Approval has been Received:

+J 7 , (-), For each previously approved Agency-Specific Waiver(s), a set of questions will populate Does the MT W agency have any approved Agency-Specific Waivers? ⊠ Yes □No [If no, question set concludes]

+F. PUBLIC HOUSING OPERATING SUBSIDY GRANT REPORTING

+Not applicable as the Housing Authority of the City of Alameda does not have Public Housing.

+G. MTW STATUTORY REQUIREMENTS

+G.1.
 75% Very Low Income - Local, Non-Traditional.

 Not applicable as the Housing Authority of the City of Alameda does not have a local, non-traditional MTW activity.

 G.2.
 Establishing Reasonable Rent Policy.

+Has the MTW agency established a rent refor m po licy to encour rage empl oyment and selfsufficiency?

+⊠Yes □No

-Has the MTW agency established a rent reform policy to encourage employment and self-sufficiency? ⊠Yes □No [If Yes]: please describe the MTW agency's plans for its future rent reform activity and the implementation time line.
-The AHA implemented an alternative reexamination schedule (activity 2022-02) which encourages self-sufficiency by allowing families to retain income increases of less than 10% between trionnials.
-This activity was implemented on July 1, 2023, with a threshold
+[If Yes]: please describe the MTW agency's plans for its future rent reform activity and the implementation time line.